 Is it recommended that I build an emergency fund?

-Yes, financial experts generally recommend that most people have some type of emergency fund in place to cover unanticipated expenses.
-Going without an emergency fund may only make sense for people who have accumulated substantial savings or investments they can draw on to cover unplanned events.
+Yes, it is generally recommended that most people have some type of emergency fund in place to cover unanticipated expenses.
+Going without an emergency fund may only make sense for people who have already accumulated substantial savings or investments they can draw on to cover unplanned events.

 Photo credit: iStock/Talaj